DelCoding/AWD_Shell/README.md

  * As it using zepto.js v1.1.2, you need modern browser to use b374k shell.
 See browser support on zepto.js website http://zeptojs.com/
  * Responsibility of what you do with this shell

-## Installation :
-Download b374k.php (default password : b374k), edit and change password and upload b374k.php to your server, password is in sha1(md5()) format.
-Or create your own b374k.php, explained below

 ## Customize :
 After finished doing editing with files, upload index.php, base, module, theme and all files inside it to a server